Why should you walk on the neuromat®?

 “One of the most significant impacts of exercise on the brain is its influence in optimizing the readiness for the brain to process new information by being alert, focused, and motivated (Ratey, 2010).
 Exercise is one of the best ways to regulate the production and release of neurotransmitters—these are crucial chemicals for learning and memory.
 These wonderfully potent chemicals help regulate our responses to pain and pleasure, our emotional states, and our cognitive performances.
 They are what keep our emotional and physical processes in balance.
 Patrick T. Randolph.
 Faculty Language Specialist, Western Michigan University, Kalamazoo

-What we also know is that repeated actions for a period of time create a new neural network.
+What we do know is that repeated actions for a period of time create a new neural network.
 Practice really does make a difference!
 As we layer our skills (as described in the neuromat® activities) we increase brain function and we simply get better at the very thing that we are trying to improve.
 In addition, we incidentally improve on other skills that may or may not be the primary reason to walk on the neuromat®.
+I call that a WIN-WIN!